 We would also like to express our appreciation to all other contributors, partners, and stakeholders who have supported us along the way.
-Together, we are making significant strides in advancing aviation safety, innovation, and the integration of uncrewed aircraft and autonomous systems into our national airspace.
+Together, we are making significant strides in advancing aviation safety, innovation, and the integration of UAS into our national airspace.